TABLE OF CONTENTS

 - If I cannot perfectly clean the entire house, there is no point in bothering with picking up the papers off the counter in the kitchen.

 - There are too many things to do to launch my new product line, what is the purpose in getting just this piece of it done?

 - I would like to redecorate the living room, but I don’t have the money to do everything I want.
 So, it is better to just leave it and do nothing.

 In all these examples, they demonstrate the judgmental thought pattern of black and white thinking, a component of perfectionism.

-The problem is, while perfectionism can be a hinderance, it is not the whole picture.
+The problem is while perfectionism can be a hindrance, it is not the whole picture.

 In the example above, why is there a need to be perfect?
 When continuing to dig deeper, the reason starts to unravel…

 To be completely open and honest, this recurring theme of perfectionism stems from early childhood.

 As a kid, I had a constant feeling that everything I did was not good enough.
 And, when you feel that way, it almost seems as though the better option is to not even try… that way you don’t disappoint someone with a less than perfect outcome.